Genevan Institute for Reformed Studies

 Luke 1:36-37, “And, behold, thy cousin Elisabeth, she hath also conceived a son in her old age: and this is the sixth month with her, who was called barren.
 For with God nothing shall be impossible.”

 Elisabeth (sometimes brought into English as “Elizabeth”) was a relative of Mary.
-She was not necessarily a “cousin” by our definition.
+She was not necessarily a “cousin” as we use the English word today.
 The word there is “sun-genaes” (συγγενής) which literally means she was related to her.
 That is how the ESV translates it.
 Elizabeth’s son would be John, the one called the “baptizer” who would call Israel back to repentance.
 He was the one chosen to announce the coming of Jesus, the Messiah.

-Mary humbly submitted to what God said he would do.
+Mary humbly submitted to what God said he was going to do.

 Luke 1:38, “Then Mary said, ‘Behold the maidservant of the Lord!
 Let it be to me according to your word’ And the angel departed from her.”